leaonline/leaonline-app/README.md

 however wish to do a full manual installation, please visit the [manual installation](./docs/manual_install.md) guide.

+### Install content server (optional)

+If you want to execute units, you need to get the [leaonline-content](https://github.com/leaonline/leaonline-content) server and make it available to the backend.

 ### Run the apps

 To run the apps, make sure you have installed everything first.
 See the prior